Usbac/borealis/docs/en/constants.md

 A valid constant name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.

-Constants are case-sensitive an have only a single scope, just like variables.
+Constants are case-sensitive and have only a single scope, just like variables.

 By convention, constant identifiers are always uppercase.